IlikeChooros/ESP-Weather-Station/README.md

 > 1. Download this code anywhere you want
 > 1. Unzip it
 > 1. Go to folder 'ESP-Weather-Station-master'
-> 1. Rename 'main.ino' to 'ESP-Weather-Station-master.ino'
+> 1. Rename 'main.ino' to 'ESP-Weather-Station-master.ino' *(You can rename it howevery you want, but folder's name has to be the same as .ino file)*
 >    1. If you dont have already installed Arduino IDE, [download it](https://www.arduino.cc/en/software).
 >    1. Follow [this tutorial](https://youtu.be/CD8VJl27n94) to setup Arduino IDE for ESP 32